iwazaru/motuiti/README.md

 # TODO

-## Must have :
+## Must have

+- Map positionning bug when searching for 9782917157909
 - Router for "/book/{ean}/" urls
 - About page
 - Tooltips
-- Handling errors in front & back ends
+- Handle errors in front & back ends
+- Handle fetching errors
+- Get Google Maps API key as a env variable

 ## Nice to have

-- Cache API responses until midnight
+- Cache API responses until midnight in CDN
+- Persist API responses until midnight in database
 - Regroup marker into clusters
 - Map pins z-index on hover
 - "Call" and "Directions" buttons